 This delicious cherry cake filling is thick, sweet, and flavorful- perfect for filling cakes, pies, cupcakes, tarts, and more!
 It's easy to make in under 15 minutes with ingredients you probably already have in your pantry.

 Canned cherry filling can't compete with homemade cherry cake filling!
-Made with frozen cherries and a little cherry liqueur, it has a strong tart cherry flavor that is perfect in chocolate cupcakes, black forest ice cream, and more.
+Made with frozen cherries and a little cherry liqueur, it has a strong tart cherry flavor that is perfect in chocolate cupcakes, black forest ice cream, on muffins with dried cherries, and more.

-Like my strawberry cake filling, this particular filling is similar to a compote.
+Like my strawberry cake filling and blueberry cake filling, this particular filling is similar to a compote.
 However, it's made with a thickener (cornstarch) to create the perfect, sturdy yet jammy texture that won't leak out of your pies and cake layers.

 The best part about this recipe is that it only takes 15 minutes to make.
 You'll never buy cherry filling from the store again!